05 Sep What Can Georgia Learn from Buffalo, NY’s Progressive Opioid Solution?

 The CDC’s involvement has begun to change the way doctors are prescribing medication.
 They’re trying to deepen the common doctor’s knowledge on painkillers and addiction.
 If there’s a situation where the prescription can be avoided, they’re encouraging professionals to look for substitutes.

-Some states are event signing legislations that restrict the amount of time drugs can be prescribed for certain procedures.
+Some states are event signing legislation that restricts the amount of time drugs can be prescribed for certain procedures.
 The idea here is the less exposure a patient has to an opioid, the less likely they’ll become addicted.
 We’re seeing widely spread efforts to put the drug naloxone in the hands of everyone.
 Naloxone is a correctional medication used to mitigate the trauma of a heroin overdose (it has to be taken during the overdose).

 Donald Trump is currently enforcing much stricter border control, in which we’re seeing huge seizures of counterfeit pills and opiates.
 Not only that, but he’s also challenging the FDA to promote more anti-abuse drugs and crack down on medication that has proven specifically harmful.